OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-10.md

 ## 1 Kings 10:1

-Now when the queen of Sheba heard about the fame of Solomon concerning the name of the Lord,
+When the queen of Sheba heard of Solomon's fame related to the name of the Lord,
-she came to test him with difficult questions.
+she came to challenge him with profound questions.

 ## 1 Kings 10:2